-This section is designed assuming that the trader has familiarized oneself with the basics and practiced on MT4 platform according to the previous sections’ instructions.
-Although the strategies presented here are rather straight forward, their understanding and proper implementation requires knowledge of theory and trading mentality as well as MT4 software’s fluent usage.
-The idea of the website is, still, to present a clear step-by-step approach to Forex trading.
-This principle is not to be deviated from, by author or reader, also not in this section.
+This section is designed assuming that trader has familiarized oneself with the basics and, according to the previous sections’ instructions, has practised on MT4 platform.
+Although the strategies presented here are rather straightforward, understanding and proper implementation require knowledge of theory and of trading mentality, as well as the fluent skills in MT4 software.
+The idea of the website is to present a clear step-by-step approach to Forex trading.
+This principle should never deviated from, also not in the case of this section.

-There are thousands of trading strategies available and as they are continuously being modified, the total total amount of alternatives is enormous.
+There are thousands of trading strategies available and as they are being continuously modified, the total amount of alternatives is enormous.
 Most of them are based on several indicators and some may contain even more than 10 unconventional ones.
-At the beginner’s stage, traders (like myself, for instance) usually undergo a phase of continuous search for “better” strategy and “more reliable” indicator combination, that Forex market would abide every time – rather then studying the basics of technical analysis.
-Sooner or later traders understand, that there is no perfect indicator combination to get a 100% winning rate.
-The more exotic the indicator (and their combination) – the less traders are using it, and so, the chance of price following indicator’s signals is smaller.
-The right path is to go back to basic and consider the background of the price chart’s movement.
-Price chart moves according to specific principles and the force behind it is usually the professional traders of banks and trading companies with huge trade volume.
+At the beginner stage, traders (like myself, for instance) usually undergo a phase of continuous search for “better” strategy and “more reliable” indicator combination, which Forex market would abide every time – rather than studying the basics of technical analysis.
+Sooner or later traders understand, that there is no perfect indicator combination with a 100% winning rate.
+The more exotic the indicator (and their combination) – the less amount of traders worldwide is using it, and so, the chance of price following indicator’s signals is smaller.
+The right path is to go back to basics and to consider the background of the chart’s movement.
+Price chart moves according to specific principles and the force behind it is usually the professional traders in banks and trading companies with huge trade volume.
 Trading against them with some exotic, “fail-proof” indicator combination is sometimes described like this: “It’s like jumping in front of a freight train and trying to stop it”.
-Accordingly, it is clear, that in order to succeed, regular trader needs to adopt the professionals’ way of viewing and utilizing the market and chart.
-In this context, it is suitable to remind of a previously mentioned terms, like mental discipline, trend, price action and pivot points.
-The professionals make money particularly with these and definitely not with complicated combinations of lines and arrows, that fill the internet.
-Using few conventional indicators may clarify the situation the decision making moment, but still the basic behind price movement should always be considered primarily!
+It is clear, that in order to succeed, regular trader needs to adopt the professionals’ way of viewing and utilizing the market and the chart.
+In this context, it is good to remind previously mentioned terms like mental discipline, trend, price action and pivot points.
+The professionals make money particularly with these and definitely not with complicated combinations of lines and arrows one could find in an amateurish forum post.
+Using some conventional indicators may clarify the decision-making moment, but still, the basics behind price movement is the primary thing to consider!

 Things to consider when choosing and applying any strategy